ATothMate/simple_etl_task/README.md

 ### Addition

-During the development process certain pain-points surfaced, which might take a toll on the overall business and decision-making:
+During the development process, certain pain points surfaced, which might take a the toll on the overall business and decision-making:
 - generally, it seems that transaction times are not granular enough to enable finer insight into the data and later the business.
 Improving the recording process would greatly benefit both the warehousing and any data-driven decision-making later.
 - also, it seems that certain item codes are the same for products with different item description.
-Should this issue be handled, it would also support the above mentioned causes.
+Should this issue be handled, it would also support the above-mentioned causes.
+- it was also quite interesting to see, how certain countries were recorded as it can be observed with the final query on the fact_transaction table, the second largest revenue comes from the continent "UNKOWN", which is a result of unconventional country names and notations.
+The decision was made to include these in the form of "UNKNOWN"s to raise awareness, and to hasten any decision regarding.

 ## Prerequisites